This Is Art® – Medical Massage Therapy

 ART® continues to excel when compared to standard forms of treatment.
-Patients frequently report temporary or marginal to moderate relief after seeking traditional treatment methods.
-When patients hear about Active Release Technique and receive treatment, a vast majority of these patients are amazed at the noticeable and sustained results and relief.
-Further, a high percentage of cases result in complete resolution of the condition.
+Patients frequently report temporary or marginal to moderate relief after seeking traditional treatment methods, like physical therapy.
+When patients hear about Active Release Technique and receive treatment and a sports massage near NY, a vast majority of these patients are amazed at the noticeable and sustained results and relief.
+Further, a high percentage of cases result in complete resolution of the condition through work with a sports massage therapist.

 The Causes of Soft Tissue Injuries